akbartus/PyScript-Examples/README.md

 # PyScript Examples

 ### **Description / Rationale**
-Present repository demonstrates example created in PyScript to help in learning it.
-It contains the following examples:
+Present repository demonstrates examples created in PyScript to help in learning it as well as to show its capabilities.
+The repository contains the following examples:
 1. Basics
 2. Matplotlib related example
 3. OpenCV related examples